tychaney/Peloton-Data-to-Google-Sheets/README.md

 Future releases include the following:

-1. PR calculation functionality
-2. Setup files to automatically set up user machine (Releases aid in this process)
+1. Utilization of the GMAIL API for email functionality (based on Google's usage of new security measures set to take effect in May)

 ## General Setup